ninoseki/uv-dynamic-versioning/docs/tips.md

   - package-ecosystem: uv
 ```

 This is because Dependabot does `uv lock --upgrade-package {package_name}` and it invokes a build.
-The build fails with the following RuntimeError:
+The build may fail with the following RuntimeError:

 ```text
 RuntimeError: Error getting the version from source